How can I book festival tickets?

 Are there any booking fees?

-We charge on a per order basis rather than per ticket to keep our booking fees as low as possible.
-Our booking fees are as follows:
+We charge on a per order basis to keep our booking fees as low as possible.
+Our booking fees are £2.00 per transaction and apply to online, telephone and in person.

-Booking fees to not apply to our free events in venue or for our digital events programme.
+Booking fees do not apply to our free events.

 The Chelsea History Festival reserves the right to reserve seating for invited guests, press and visitors with access requirements.